TheHive-Project/CortexDocs/analyzer_requirements.md

 If the CIRCL positively answers your access request, you'll obtain a username and password which are needed to make the analyzer work.

-supply your username as the value for the `user` parameter and your password as the value for the `password` parameter.
+Supply your username as the value for the `user` parameter and your password as the value for the `password` parameter.

+### IBM X-Force
+Query domains, IPs, hashes and URLs against [IBM X-Force](https://exchange.xforce.ibmcloud.com/) Threat Intelligence sharing platform.

+This analyzer comes in only one flavor.

+#### Requirements
+Access to IBM X-Force Threat Exchange requires an [IBM ID](https://www.ibm.com/account/reg/signup?formid=urx-30243).

+Once you have access to the service, supply the URL of the service as value for the `url` parameter, the API key associated with your account as value for the `key` parameter and the associated password as the value of the `pwd` parameter.

 ### Malpedia
 Scan files against YARA rules automatically downloaded every 10 hours by the analyzer from [Malpedia](https://malpedia.caad.fkie.fraunhofer.de/).